leeanncafferata/clio3-syllabus/source/assignments.md

 ### Course project and presentation

 Over the course of the semester you will create some digital history project using computer programming.
 (This project should be roughly the equivalent of a seminar paper's worth of work.)
-This project should be chosen in consultation with me, It might take any number of forms: a library or plugin, a research paper backed by programming methods, a visualization, etc. You will give a presentation about this project at our last class meeting, and the finished project will be due a week later.
+This project should be chosen in consultation with me, It might take any number of forms: a library or plugin, a research paper backed by programming methods, a visualization, etc. During the semester you will create a brief proposal and set of specifications for the project.
+You will give a presentation about this project at our last class meeting, and the finished project will be due a week later.

 ## Evaluation